There are a variety of incentive programs in place to encourage business activity in Prince George.

 Downtown Business Improvement Association (DBIA) Façade Improvement Program

-If you are considering undertaking a façade improvement to your building or business frontage, Downtown PG can provide a 50% reimbursement grant – up to a maximum of $5,000 – per building/project.
-The building must be located in the Downtown Prince George C1 Zone.
-Each building within the C1 is eligible for the one time grant.
-Projects must have a minimum total cost of $4,000 in order to qualify but not exceed $200,000 in total.
+If you are undertaking a façade improvement to your building or business frontage, Downtown Prince George will provide a 25% reimbursement grant – up to a maximum of $5,000 – per building/project.
+The building must be located in the Downtown PG/ C1 Zone.
+Each building within the Downtown Prince George area is eligible for the one-time grant.
+Projects must include eligible components and cannot exceed $200,000, in total.

 To learn more about this program please visit the DBIA’s Facade Grants page.